Formula to Calculate Ending Inventory

-Ending Inventory formula is the value of goods or products that remain unsold or we can say that remains at the end of the reporting period (Accounting period or financial period).
+Ending Inventory is the value of goods or products that remain unsold or we can say that remains at the end of the reporting period (Accounting period or financial period).
 It is always based on the market value or cost of the goods whichever is lower.
 It makes sense to keep a track of the Ending Inventory as the same is carried forward to the next reporting period (Accounting or Financial) and becomes the Beginning Inventory and any inaccurate measure of Ending Inventory will result in financial implication in the new reporting period as well.

-Also the valuation of Ending Inventory has a widespread impact on the various line items on the Income Statement (namely, Cost of goods sold, Net Profit and Gross Profit) and Balance Sheet (namely, Current Assets, Working Capital, Total Assets etc.) which will ultimately impact the various important financial ratios (namely, Current Ratio, Quick Ratio, Inventory Turnover Ratio, Gross Profit Ratio and Net Profit Ratio to name a few).
+Also, the valuation of Ending Inventory has a widespread impact on the various line items on the Income Statement (namely, Cost of goods sold, Net Profit and Gross Profit) and Balance Sheet (namely, Current Assets, Working Capital, Total Assets, etc.) which will ultimately impact the various important financial ratios (namely, Current Ratio, Quick Ratio, Inventory Turnover Ratio, Gross Profit Ratio, and Net Profit Ratio to name a few).

 This has been a guide to Ending Inventory Formula.
-Here we discuss how to calculate the Ending Inventory using FIFO, LIFO and Weighted Average Cost Method along with practical examples.
+Here we learn how to calculate the Ending Inventory using FIFO, LIFO and Weighted Average Cost Method along with practical examples.
 You can learn more about Accounting from the following articles –